SatDump/SatDump/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make -j4
-ln -s ../pipelines . # Symlink pipelines so it can run ln -s ../Ro* . # Symlink fonts for the GUI version so it can run
+ln -s ../pipelines . # Symlink pipelines so it can run ln -s ../resources . # Symlink pipelines so it can run ln -s ../Ro* . # Symlink fonts for the GUI version so it can run

 # Run (if you want!)